Adelaide 500: 2020s

-Hiatus
+Hiatus (2020–2021)

 In October 2020, the event was cancelled, with the South Australian Tourism Commission announcing that the contract would be terminated one-year early and no renewal will be sought.
 The COVID-19 pandemic, increased costs and declining public interest due to the discontinuation of Australian-manufactured Ford Falcons or Holden Commodores in the competition were cited by Premier of South Australia Steven Marshall as reasons for the event's demise.
+The Supercars category released a statement shortly after the announcement stating its regret at the decision and willingness to return to Adelaide should the government decide to hold the event again.

-The Supercars category released a statement shortly after the announcement stating its 'regret' at the decision and willingness to return to Adelaide should the government 'decide to recommence...' the event in future.
+Return (2022)

 South Australian Opposition Leader Peter Malinauskas launched a campaign via a South Australian Labor Party petition platform to restore the event, and indicated an intent to return the Adelaide 500 should his party win government.
 Malinauskas committed to reinstate the race in the leadup to the 2022 South Australian state election at which he was elected premier.
-The Adelaide 500 returned as the final round of the 2022 series.
+The Adelaide 500 returned as the final round of the 2022 series, taking place late November or early December.
+South Australian-based manufacturer of LED lighting and digital displays for sports, then known as VALO, acquired naming rights for three years, as chief commercial sponsor.
+After changing its name to VAILO in May 2023, the event was branded VAILO Adelaide 500 in 2023.